AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/lifecycle-for-edge-network/index.md

 ## Configure a Rule to forward Lifecycle data to Platform

-The Lifecycle for Edge Network extension dispatches application foreground and background events to the Mobile SDK.
+The Lifecycle for Edge Network extension dispatches application launch (foreground) and application close (background) events to the Mobile SDK.
 Create a rule to forward these events to the Adobe Experience Platform Edge Network.

 ### Create a rule